Skip Navigation

 Work Load

-When it comes to the expected workload of an online course, some students enter the learning sphere with the idea that online learning will be easier than a face-to-face course.
-While that may be true for some students, others can easily find themselves buried under overdue assignments, readings, and video lectures.
-Online learning requires more personal responsibility.
-Depending on the structure of the course, you as the student may have to take the given materials and teach yourself the content.
-While some students thrive in the less-structured schedule of online learning, others may find they thrive on structure and must create it for themselves.
+When it comes to the workload of an online course, some students mistakenly believe that it will be easier than a face-to-face course.
+While that may hold true for a few, many find themselves overwhelmed with overdue assignments, readings, and video lectures.
+Online learning demands personal responsibility, as students often have to teach themselves the content based on the provided materials.
+While some students thrive in the less-structured schedule of online learning, others prefer a more structured approach and must create it for themselves.

-Keeping a schedule and consistently checking your calendar can help prevent assignments, quizzes, and tests from sneaking up on you.
-You can also see if there is an option to receive email notifications of upcoming assignments and deadlines.
-Online classes can be stressful but understanding what is required of you and when it is due can help ease some of the stress of online learning.
+Keeping a schedule and regularly checking your calendar can help prevent assignments, quizzes, and tests from catching you off guard.
+Consider enabling email notifications for upcoming assignments and deadlines, if available.
+Online classes can be stressful, but understanding the requirements and deadlines can help alleviate some of the stress associated with online learning.

 Email This Article